datagrok-ai/public/help/develop/how-to/test-packages.md

 When a GitHub Action completes, you can access the `Artifacts` section on its main page (Summary), which contains a zip archive with the results of the tests for that specific action.
 This archive includes three important files that can help you diagnose and resolve the problems:

 1. `test-console-output.log` contains the console log records generated during the test execution, including error messages, stack traces, and debugging statements.
-It's a good starting point for understanding what went wrong during the test run.

 2. `test-record.mp4` is a video recording of the test execution, which can be immensely helpful in scenarios where tests are failing occasionally or in cases where the issue is related to the user interface or some visual components.